wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/smtp-authentication.rst

             # apt-get update && apt-get install postfix mailutils libsasl2-2 ca-certificates libsasl2-modules

 #.
-Add these lines to the end of the ``/etc/postfix/main.cf`` file to configure Postfix.
+Append these lines to ``/etc/postfix/main.cf`` to configure Postfix.
+You have to create the file if missing.

    .. tabs::